 This shouldn't come as much of a surprise but don't underestimate the power of reading.
 Reading exposes you to new ideas and can influence and improve your mind.
 Being well-read not only improves your vocabulary but will also make you more articulate.

-The best bit is you don't need to stick to 'dry' scientific tomes.
+The best bit is you don't need to stick to dry scientific tomes.
 Books like Lord of the Rings or Moby Dick will do the trick.
 Of course, you can dive into some heavy philosophy texts if you really want to turbocharge your brain.

 4. Food glorious food!

-You are what you eat, as they say.
+"You are what you eat", as they say.
 Food is the fuel for your body, and more importantly, for your brain.
 What you stuff down your throat can influence your brain function.